It is not always possible to pay respects in person, so we hope that this small token will help.

 |Linda Kuschel, Office Manager|

-Linda Kuschel has been with Ladusau-Evans Funeral Home for 8 years, serving as office manager.
-She attended college in New York and has been in the Enid Community for over 20 years.
-Her husband is one of the Pastors at Emmanuel Baptist Church.
-They have 3 children and one granddaughter
+Linda Kuschel has been with Ladusau-Evans Funeral Home for 18 years, serving as office manager.
+She attended college in New York and has been in the Enid Community for over 30 years.
+They have 3 children and one granddaughter.

 |Rev. Jim Edmison, Support Staff|